It is easy to assume that you are never going to encounter a real dental emergency that requires dental glue.

 However, because chemically-bonded dental cement possesses higher strength, it may cause difficulties during the removal of crowns for repair or replacement purposes.

-Dental cement is a great option for those who continually grind their teeth as it can provide additional stability to the crowns and keep them intact for a longer duration of time.
+Stronger dental cement is a great option for those who continually grind their teeth as it can provide additional stability to the crowns and keep them intact for a longer duration of time.

 Types of dental glue: permanent vs temporary